phatnguyen6635/check-for-drowsiness-raspi/README.md

 This project focuses on detecting worker drowsiness during the final inspection stage of a manufacturing process.
 Using MediaPipe’s Face Landmarker with Blendshapes, the system extracts facial features — specifically the eye openness ratio — to estimate the worker’s level of alertness in real time.

 A custom logic module was implemented to analyze the degree of eye openness and determine drowsiness status.
-The solution is optimized and deployed on NVIDIA Jetson, enabling real-time monitoring with efficient on-edge inference.
+The solution is optimized and deployed on Raspberry Pi 4, enabling real-time monitoring with efficient on-edge inference.

 This project aims to improve workplace safety and productivity by providing an automated, lightweight, and deployable solution for human condition monitoring in industrial environments